Best practices for Reservation API implementation¶

 reservationssummary to import reservations for a newly onboarded property¶

-provides all currently booked reservations, including older ones which were confirmed
+provides all currently booked reservations, including older reservations which were confirmed

 before the property became connected.